battery-lcf/batteryarchive-agent/README.md

 1. In the batteryarchive-agent folder, run pip3 install -r requirements.txt
 2. Import sample data by running the following commands from the project root folder.
 Importing data may take a few minutes.
-3. To import sample cycle data: ./scripts/add_data cycle_data.json
+3. To import sample cycle data: python3 data_import_agent.py -t cycle -m add -p ../data/cycle/
-4. To import sample abuse data: ./scripts/add_data abuse_data.json
+4. To import sample abuse data: python3 data_import_agent.py -t abuse -m add -p ../data/abuse/

 ## Populate your redash front end

-To see the data and visualization that you just importer, follow these steps.
+To see the data and visualization that you just importer, follow these steps (TODO).

-1. Go to http://your_server_ip:5000 and login using the email and password that you selected during the setup step
-2. Go to settings > Account and copy the API Key
-3. In the shell go to cd queries
-4. Import visualizations: python3 query_import.py --api-key API Key --redash-url http://0.0.0.0:5000
-5. Click on queries (TODO)

 ## Enable Jupyter Notebook